lyc102/ifem/docs/_mesh/sc.md

 ![png](mesh_figures/scdoc_3_0.png)

-The basic data structure of a mesh consists of `node` and `elem`.
-The integers `N, NE, NT, NE` represents the muber of vertice, edges, triangles, edges respectively.
+The integers `N, NE, NT` represents the muber of vertice, edges, triangles respectively.

 The corresponding simplicial complex consists of vertices, edges and